omdenis/obsidian-id/README.md

 # Obsidian Unique ID Plugin

-This is a plugin for Obsidian (https://obsidian.md).
-It add 'id' meta item in any newly created note.
-ID will be incremented next time.
-So each document could be addressed by unique id now.
+This plugin is designed for use with Obsidian (https://obsidian.md), and it adds an 'id' meta-data to any note.
+The ID will be automatically incremented the next time a note is created, ensuring that each document can be uniquely identified by its ID.
+This feature can be quite useful, especially for those who want to easily reference specific notes within their Obsidian vault.

 ![](images/example2.png)